jefersonjj/CarND-Kidnapped-Vehicle-Project/Writeup.md

 ### Test code

-Folder[/test_code/](https://github.com/pl80tech/CarND-Kidnapped-Vehicle-Project/tree/master/test_code) includes the code (Jupyter notebook, C++) for the quiz on lesson 2 - 6.
+Folder [/test_code/](https://github.com/pl80tech/CarND-Kidnapped-Vehicle-Project/tree/master/test_code) includes the code (Jupyter notebook, C++) for the quiz on lesson 2 ~ 6.
 Refer to the description on [runtest.sh](https://github.com/pl80tech/CarND-Kidnapped-Vehicle-Project/blob/master/test_code/runtest.sh) about how to compile and run the C++ code.